edge-cloud/www.edge-cloud.net/_posts/2014-06-16-practical-guide-dns-based-authentication-named-entities-dane.md

 ### Securing this blog with DANE

 I would love to secure this blog with DANE in order to make the web a more secure place.
-Unfortunately I'm not able to do so as I use [neither supports DNSSEC](https://www.cloudflare.com/" target="_blank">CloudFlare</a> to deliver this blog.
-Doing so I'm forced to use CloudFlare as DNS service, which unfortunately <a href="https://support.cloudflare.com/hc/en-us/articles/201440054-Does-CloudFlare-support-DNSSEC-) nor TSLA records.
+Unfortunately I'm not able to do so as I use [CloudFlare](https://www.cloudflare.com/) to deliver this blog.
+Doing so I'm forced to use CloudFlare as DNS service, which unfortunately [neither supports DNSSEC](https://support.cloudflare.com/hc/en-us/articles/201440054-Does-CloudFlare-support-DNSSEC-) nor TSLA records.

 This is a shame as it would be super simple for CloudFlare to implement DNSSEC in a similar way to Rage4, thereby almost entirely Hands-Off for end-users.
 But as CloudFlare also manages the X.509 certificates for their customers, it would be possible to generate the TSLA records "automagically".
 The result would be an extremely simple way to secure your HTTPS website with DANE via CloudFlare.
 Given CloudFlare's footprint among major websites, this in return would hopefully put pressure on the Browser vendors to include DANE checking and lead to a much safer Internet.